SmartTechAIResearch/Utils.MSSHCommands/README.md

 For commands that are run in the background (e.g. commands ending with a &) a response is never returned.
 The command timeout prevents the application to freeze.

+*Timeout* is for connecting to a server and sending the SSH command both.

 Unchecking *Keep connections alive* closes all current open connections.

 When closing the application it remembers all filled in values for when you run it again, except for the password- and passphrase field.